 Halls of residence

-Three are managed by DMU (Bede Hall, New Wharf and Waterway Gardens) and the majority of university sourced accommodations are managed by private providers with the university allocating rooms on their behalf.
+Three are managed by DMU (Bede Hall, New Wharf and Waterway Gardens), the rest are managed by private providers with the university allocating rooms on their behalf.

 New Wharf Hall

-Shared laundry facilities – coin or token operated machines (you will need to provide your own washing products)
+- Shared laundry facilities – coin or token-operated machines (you will need to provide your own washing products)

-Internet access in rooms (additional charges usually apply)
+- Internet access (additional charges may apply)

-Secure postal points
+- Secure postal points

-Security staff either on site or on call 24/7, CCTV and/or electronic door entry systems.
+- Security staff either on site or on call 24/7, CCTV and/or electronic door entry systems.

-Bike parking/storage (there is only very limited car parking available)
+- Bike parking/storage (there is only very limited car parking available)

 Some halls also offer one or more of the following:

-En-suite bathrooms (all with showers, no baths)
+- En-suite bathrooms (all with showers, no baths)

-Deluxe/Premium bedrooms options: pay more for a larger room with more storage and/or a double bed (single occupancy only)
+- Deluxe/Premium/Double bedrooms: pay more for a larger room with more storage and/or a double bed (single occupancy only)

-TV points in bedrooms and communal areas - a portable TV aerial is required for rooms without a TV point (a TV licence is required for each room using a TV)
+- TV points in bedrooms and communal areas - a portable TV aerial is required for rooms without a TV point (a TV licence is required for each room using a TV)

+N.B.
 All accommodation is strictly non-smoking.